weifanjiang/Nullness_Lite/README.md

 2. Have JDK 1.5.0 or later installed on your computer

 3. Extract the directory findbugs-3.0.1, then go to findbugs-3.0.1/lib.
-Double click on findbugs.
+Double click findbugs.

 4 Click File > New Project.
 Add the project to the first box (Classpath for analysis), and add the class archive files to the second box (Auxillary classpath)